 When is the Nokia launch?

-The launch event happens in the Egyptian capital, Cairo, on 5 December, at 6pm CEST.
-Some local times are as follows
+The launch event is happening on 19 March at 16:30 GMT.
+Some local times are as follows:

 We don't know how long the event will last, but that starting time is official.

 The good news is that Nokia will have a live stream on YouTube where you can watch the launch as it happens and we've embedded that video above.